nathanmarianovsky/Matlab-Practice-Problems/Problem 1/README.md

 - MIN (integer)
 - MAX (integer)

-and returns a random number between the two.
+and returns a random number between MIN and MAX.
 Then write a script that takes input from the user and calls the function to get the output.

 #Goals
 The point of this problem is to practice: